Great barracuda: Relationship with humans

 Barracudas are scavengers, and may mistake snorkelers for large predators, following them in hopes of eating the remains of their prey.
 Swimmers have been reported being bitten by barracuda, but such incidents are rare and possibly caused by poor visibility.
 Barracudas may mistake objects that glint and shine for prey.

 Barracuda attacks on humans are rare, although bites can result in lacerations and the loss of some tissue.
 They are a popular target for recreational fishing, due to the strong fight they put up when hooked.
-However they are also known for the pungent odor they release upon being caught, and their meat has a chance of causing Ciguatera fish poisoning when eaten.
+However, they are also known for the pungent odor they release upon being caught, and their meat has a chance of causing Ciguatera fish poisoning when eaten.

+Conservation status

+Great barracudas are reportedly declining in Florida, and the Florida Fish and Wildlife Conservation Commission is considering imposing catch limits.
+Studies have proven that fishing-related stressors can reduce the barracuda's physical capability of evading to a refuge for protection.
+Having impaired cognitive or visual acuity limits their ability to locate their refuge areas, increasing their chances of being preyed upon.
+There have been some instances of sightings and catches of great barracudas outside their normal subtropical and tropical habitats, such as the Canadian oceans and the North-East Atlantic.
+One can assume this can be caused by factors like global warming habitat destruction and other factors that could affect these fish to swim offshore toward new deeper waters seeking new refuge or prey.